janetjoywilson/janetjoywilson.github.io/_posts/2021-06-24-grey-to-green.md

 ![WinterPavers]({{ site.url }}/images/blog/WinterPavers.jpg)

 One of the common questions I heard was "how do you shovel snow?!"
 Same as I shovel snow off the stone steps and the concrete sidewalk.
 I have a short path to push it onto the strawberries in the middle or off to the side into the garden.
 My greenway means I can put all the snow into this space that in the summer mitigates heat and in the winter is a depository for excess snow.
 In the spring it will melt and feed the plants!
-Photo is post Toronto's major [snowstorm](https://www.theguardian.com/weather/2022/jan/20/toronto-struggles-blizzard-dependence-cars) in January 2022.

 ![WinterCargoBike]({{ site.url }}/images/blog/WinterCargoBike.jpg)

+Winter photos were taken post Toronto's major [snowstorm](https://www.theguardian.com/weather/2022/jan/20/toronto-struggles-blizzard-dependence-cars) in January 2022.

+A garden is a year round gift.